rleboo/RSA-Encryption-Decryption/readme.txt

-Raymond Leboo

-Files:
-ReallyLongInt.cpp
-ReallyLongInt.hpp
-numberTheory.tpp
-numberTheory.hpp
-keygen.cpp
-encrypt.cpp
-decrypt.cpp
-ReallyLongInt_TEST.cpp
-numberTheory_TEST.cpp
-catch.hpp
-Makefile
-readme.txt

-This project contains many files which ultimately allow the encyption and decryption of inputed text using RSA. 'make all' will compile everything.
+This project allows the encyption and decryption of inputed text using RSA. 'make all' will compile everything.
 Alternatively you can compile several individual pieces by following the steps below.

 --keygen--
 To compile: make keygen